What is a Tenancy Agreement?

 Everyday about 1600 people come onto this website so we have a good idea about the questions and concerns landlords and property managers have before they buy or download legal documents.
 Top considerations include:

 1. Who drafted the tenancy agreement?
 Not all documents are identical and the law is forever changing.
-Do you trust the legal author in terms of their legal background, experience and reputation among both lawyers and property owners?
-You will see that our legal documents have been prepared by legal experts.
-Not all documents give you this sort of reputational confidence.
-After all, the whole point of getting a lettings agreement is for peace of mind.
+Do you trust the legal author in terms of their legal background, experience and reputation amongst both lawyers and property owners?
+You will see that our core documents have been drafted by Kevin Morgan, a landlord legal commentator.
+Not all documents give you this sort of repuational confidence.
+Afterall, the whole pint of getting a lettings agreement is for peace of mind.

 For further information read our introductory page to Assured Shorthold Tenancy Agreements.